juniorq1995/buffer-manager/README.md

 Files to change:

--main.cpp (augment test suite)
+- main.cpp (augment test suite)
--page_iterator.h (implementation of iterator for records in a page)
+- page_iterator.h (implementation of iterator for records in a page)
 - exceptions directory (implementation of all exception classes.
 Can add more here)